Tensor product algorithms for inference of contact network from epidemiological data: Results

 The number of SSA trajectories is set to approximately match the computational time of SSA and tensor product algorithms for the forward problem.
 With tAMEn, the trajectories $\p(t)$ are computed in the TT format~\eqref{eq:tt} for which the TT ranks are determined adaptively.
 For this example we observe TT ranks $r \simeq 14.8 \pm 2.3$ for $\Grid=\Grid_0$ and $r \simeq 11.1 \pm 0.9$ for $\Grid=\Grid_\star$ leading to computational time for the likelihood $\Like(\Grid)$ to be $\text{CPU time} \simeq 98 \pm 6.9$ seconds for $\Grid=\Grid_0$ and $\text{CPU time} \simeq 80 \pm 3.2$ seconds for $\Grid=\Grid_\star.$ With the SSA algorithm, one likelihood computation took $\text{CPU time} \simeq 199 \pm 23.5$ seconds for $\Grid=\Grid_0$ and $\text{CPU time} \simeq 107 \pm 6.3$ seconds for $\Grid=\Grid_\star.$ Note that the forward problems become easier to solve as the optimisation process approaches the ground truth network both because the linear geometry of the chain matches the structure of the TT format, and because the easier reaction network admits larger time steps in SSA.
 Due to the simplicity of the linear structure, a linear chain is an attractive model for study in quantum physics, see e.g a recent paper on the SIS model on a linear chain~\cite{merbis-ttsis-2023}.

-We performed the black--box Bayesian optimisation using $\neval=400$ steps of the MCMC algorithms with and without replacement as explained in Sec.~\ref{sec:MCMC}.
-The results are shown in Fig.~\ref{fig:chain}(d) for the convergence of the likelihood $\Like(\Grid)$ towards the one of the ground truth network, $\Like(\Grid_\star),$ and in Fig.~\ref{fig:chain}(e) for the corresponding convergence of the network $\Grid$ towards the ground truth network $\Grid_\star.$ The latter is measured using the number of incorrectly inferred links,
+We performed the black--box Bayesian optimisation using $\neval=10^3$ steps of the MCMC algorithms with and without replacement as explained in Sec.~\ref{sec:MCMC}.
+We observed similar performance of both algorithms, hence only the results for MCMC-noR are shown in Fig.~\ref{fig:chain}(e) for the convergence of the likelihood $\Like(\Grid)$ towards the one of the ground truth network, $\Like(\Grid_\star),$ and in Fig.~\ref{fig:chain}(f) for the corresponding convergence of the network $\Grid$ towards the ground truth network $\Grid_\star.$ The latter is measured using the number of incorrectly inferred links,

-related to the total number of possible links, $\tfrac12 N(N-1).$ With both algorithms we observe a steady convergence towards optimum with the ground truth grid correctly inferred in $40$ out of $42$ experiments and one link inferred incorrectly in $2$ out of $42$ experiments after $\neval=400$ likelihood evaluations.
-In total for this experiment, the network inference from each dataset with $K=2000$ records took about $33 \cdot 10^3$ seconds.
+related to the total number of possible links, $\tfrac12 N(N-1).$ For both MCMC-R and MCMC-noR without tempering (with $\Temp=1$), we observe a steady convergence towards optimum with the ground truth grid correctly inferred in $40$ out of $42$ experiments and one link inferred incorrectly in $2$ out of $42$ experiments after $\neval=10^3$ likelihood evaluations.
+To improve this result, we used tempering with temperature $\Temp=10,$ and observed a slightly slower convergence of MCMC-noR, which then achieved the exact recovery for all $N_s$ data samples.
+We also observed that increasing the temperature further to $\Temp=100$ results in a much slower convergence and poor recovery, indicating that this parameter needs to be carefully adjusted.
+In total for this experiment, the network inference from each dataset with $K=2000$ records took about $7.3 \cdot 10^3$ seconds.